grafana/grafana-zabbix/docs/sources/reference/alerting.md

 combine benefits of these systems into Zabbix plugin for Grafana.
 So how it works you'll ask?
 Grafana alerting feature consists of two main parts:

 - **Alerting execution engine**
     The alert rules are evaluated in the Grafana backend in a scheduler and query execution engine that is part of core Grafana.
 Only some data soures are supported right now.
 They include Graphite, Prometheus, InfluxDB and OpenTSDB.
 - **Alerting visualisations**
-    Alerts highlight panels with problems and you can easy to find it on dashboard.
+    Alerts highlight panels with problems and it can easily be found on the dashboard.

 So Zabbix plugin doesn't use execution engine and doesn't allow to configure rules in Grafana.
 But it fetches information about triggers related to metrics at particular panel and fires alert state for these panels.